syncthing/foundation/README.md

 ## Members of the Board

-As of 2019-08-08 these are the members of the board:
+As of 2019-08-09 these are the members of the board:

-- Anna Borg (anna - nym.se)
+- Audrius Butkevicius (audrius.butkevicius - gmail.com)
 - Eser Gözcü (gozcueser - gmail.com)
 - Jakob Borg (jakob - kastelo.net)